fuse-open/fuse-open.github.io/index.md

 ## What is Fuse?

-Fuse is a cross-platform mobile app development plaform, supporting building Android and iOS applications.
+Fuse is a cross-platform mobile app development platform, supporting building Android and iOS applications.

 ## How do I get started?